MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/deprecations-customer-service.md

 ## Contracts, Contract Line Items, and Contract Templates entities are deprecated

-The Contracts, Contract Line Items, and Contract Templates entities are deprecated in the web client and no longer available in Unified Interface.
-This functionality has been replaced by [entitlements](create-entitlement-define-support-terms-customer.md) in Customer Service Hub.
+The Contracts, Contract Line Items, and Contract Templates entities are deprecated in the web client.
+This functionality has been replaced by [entitlements](create-entitlement-define-support-terms-customer.md) in Unified Interface, including the out-of-the-box Customer Service Hub app.
 The [web client](https://docs.microsoft.com/power-platform/important-changes-coming#legacy-web-client-is-deprecated) will not be available after Tuesday, December 01, 2020, and you must migrate to Unified Interface by this date.
-We recommend that you migrate your contracts to entitlements at the earliest to avoid loss of functionality.
+We recommend that you migrate your contracts to entitlements at the earliest to avoid any loss in functionality.

 ## Standard SLAs in Dynamics 365 Customer Service are deprecated